AxdeKlerk/Praise-The-Loud/Debugging.md

 ### 8.6 Other Bugs

+**Field error**

-- **Bug:** Field error - The website links weren't showing up in the search results, even though the template had the correct code and the values were entered via the admin panel.
+- **Bug:** The website links weren't showing up in the search results, even though the template had the correct code and the values were entered via the admin panel.

 - **Fix:** I descovered that the field in both the Artist and Venue models were misspelled 'webbsite' instead of 'website'.
 I corrected the spelling in both models and then ran 'makemigrations' and 'migrate' to update the database.

 - **Lesson Learned:** Model field typos don’t raise obvious errors — they just silently break things in views and templates.
 Always double-check the spelling of everything as you go along.
 This will save you a lot of time in the long run.

+**Validation Error**

+- **Bug:** Submitting the gig review form gave an error saying "Enter a valid date," even though the date was selected using the calendar input.
+The form would not save.
+I had previously changed the date format in my settings file to *'DD-MM-YYYY'*, so I knew that wasn't the issue.

+- **Fix:** The form was using *'<input type="date">'*, which submits dates in *'YYYY-MM-DD'* format.
+However, the form's *'input_formats'* was incorrectly set to expect *'DD-MM-YYYY'*.
+I corrected the *'input_formats'* to *'%Y-%m-%d'* and the form started working correctly, as I had previously add the init method, of the form class, as *'%d-%m-%Y'*.

+- **Lesson Learned:** When using *'<input type="date">'*, in a form widget, always expect *'%Y-%m-%d'* as the input format.
+The browser handles formattting, but Django needs to know the exact formatting being submitted.

 ![static file error message in console](image.png)